Admission to Degree Program

 All degree programs in the Department of Geological Sciences are open enrollment.
 However, special limitations apply for teaching majors.

 Geological sciences are aimed at understanding the Earth's origin and development and the natural processes that have operated upon it and within it from the time of formation of the solar system.
 With the development of remote sensing technology and the exploration of the solar system by spacecraft, geological sciences have become increasingly important for understanding not only the Earth but the Moon, other planets and their moons, and small bodies that orbit the Sun.

 Understanding the dynamic processes of Earth and other planets is relevant to many societal needs, such as assessment and forecasting of natural hazards, environmental change, and discovery of energy and mineral resources.
 Some of the diverse disciplines that can be studied in this department include general geology, plate tectonics, volcanology, geochemistry, geophysics, paleontology, environmental geology, petroleum geology, hydrogeology, paleoclimatology, and planetary geology.

 Graduates have the opportunity to work both outdoors and in the laboratory, pursuing careers in energy, mineral, and water resources or in environmental evaluation with industry, government, or consulting firms.
 The substantial preparation in basic sciences and mathematics also leads to a broad spectrum of teaching opportunities.
 Some scholarship money is available for those who pursue a geological sciences degree as a prelaw track.
-The most marketable terminal degree in geological sciences is the Master of Science.
+The most marketable terminal degree in geological sciences is the Master of Science, though there are competitive and stimulating jobs available at the BS and PhD levels.
 Starting salaries for this degree are often very competitive with those of other disciplines.

 Global Geology Program